 What is a Certified Batterers Program?

 A Massachusetts Certified Batterers Program is a very intense program that certified and monitored by the Massachusetts Department of Public Health.
 The program is specific to people involved in domestic violence.
 A batterers is a male or female only group of not more than fifteen people.
-The program consists of at least 40 weekly sessions of 1-2 hours a time along with individual counseling.
+It consists of at least 40 weekly sessions of 1-2 hours a time along with individual counseling.
 The victim may contact the victim and assist him or her and the program is connected with a battered victims agency.
-The Massachusetts Department of Health Massachusetts certified batterers programs may charge up to $3500 per class.
-The Massachusetts Department of Public Health maintains a database of all people that attend the program.
+The Massachusetts Department of Health Massachusetts certified batterers programs may charge up to $3500 per class and maintains a database of all people that attend the program.
 If a person is ordered to complete the program and fails to do so his or her probation may be revoked and could go to jail.
 Certain convictions or continuation without a finding require a certified batters programs.

 What is an Anger Management Program?